Settlement Date Meaning

-- With effect from 5th September 2017, the Securities Exchange Commission or the SEC adopted the T+2 convention in which the securities trade would settle after 2 business days from the Trade date, which was earlier T+3, i.e. 3 business days.
+- With effect from 5th September 2017, the Securities Exchange Commission or the SEC adopted the T+2 convention in which the securities trade would settle after two business days from the Trade date, which was earlier T+3, i.e., three business days.
 This was done because of improvement in technology and to increase the efficiency of trades and markets.

-- Regulation – According to certain regulators, the trader who has bought security cannot resell it till the trade is settled and the trader cannot use the funds he will receive from the sale of a security to buy another security till the time the trade has settled so the traders need to be mindful of such regulations.
-Violation of such regulation is often termed as ‘free-riding’.
+- Regulation – According to certain regulators, the trader who has bought security cannot resell it till the trade is settled, and the trader cannot use the funds he will receive from the sale of a security to buy another security till the time the trade has settled.
+Hence, the traders need to be mindful of such regulations.
+Violation of such rule is often termed as ‘free-riding.’

-- Accounting – When settlement date accounting is followed, the transaction is recorded in the trader’s balance sheet only once it is settled and therefore, this might change the month in which the trade is recorded in comparison to the trade date based accounting.
-Settlement accounting, therefore, is more conservative, we can draw the analogy of accrual accounting and cash accounting wherein, the cash flow statement is a better reflector of the cash position of the company similarly, the settlement date accounting is a better indicator of the trader’s cash position.
+- Accounting – When settlement date accounting is followed, the transaction is recorded in the trader’s balance sheet only once it is settled.
+Therefore, this might change the month in which the trade is recorded in comparison to the trade date based accounting.
+Settlement accounting, therefore, is more conservative, we can draw the analogy of accrual accounting, and cash accounting wherein the cash flow statement is a better reflector of the cash position of the company; similarly, the settlement date accounting is a better indicator of the trader’s cash position.

-The gap between the trade date and the settlement date varies for different markets but the most common convention that has been recently adopted by the SEC is the T+2 convention, which makes it 2 business days after the trade date.
-Settlement date accounting is considered analogous to the cash-based accounting system and is a more conservative approach that shows the clear cash position of a trader in comparison to the trade date accounting.
+The gap between the trade date and the settlement date varies for different markets.
+Still, the most common convention that has been recently adopted by the SEC is the T+2 convention, which makes it two business days after the trade date.
+Settlement date accounting is considered analogous to the cash-based accounting system and is a more conservative approach that shows the exact cash position compared to the trade date accounting.

 This has been a guide to the Settlement Date and its meaning.
-Here we discuss how to calculate settlement date along with its examples, importance, and differences from trade date.
+Here we discuss how to calculate settlement date and its examples, importance, and differences from trade date.
 You may learn more about financing from the following articles –